Quick Sort Algorithm

 Worst-case analysis of quick sort

-When we always choose the rightmost element as the pivot, the worst-case scenario will arise when the array is already sorted in either increasing or decreasing order.
-In this case, each recursive call will create an unbalanced partition.
+• When we choose the rightmost element as the pivot, the worst-case will arise when array is already sorted in increasing or decreasing order.
+Here each recursive call will create an unbalanced partition.

-For calculating the time complexity in the worst case, we put i = n - 1 in the above formula of T(n).
+For calculating the worst case time complexity, we put i = n - 1 in the above formula of T(n).

 T(n) = T(n - 1) + T(0) + cn